 On cyclone-shattered island in Mozambique, shock and debris

 IBO ISLAND, Mozambique (AP) — Cyclone Kenneth in northern Mozambique ripped the island of Ibo apart.
-Nearly a week after the storm roared in, a visit by The Associated Press found widespread devastation.
+Nearly a week after the storm roared in, Associated Press journalists found widespread devastation.

-Roofs were peeled away from the overwhelming majority of homes.
-Wells are contaminated, leaving drinking water and the possibility of cholera a growing concern.
 The aerial approach to the island showed communities flattened.
+The overwhelming majority of homes had their roofs peeled away.
+Contaminated wells have made safe drinking water an immediate health concern.

-Thousands of residents who were shocked by the region's first cyclone recorded in the modern age are now trying to piece together shattered lives.
+Mozambique's government on Thursday night reported more than a dozen cases of cholera, a disease caused by contaminated food or water, elsewhere in Cabo Delgado province.

 Tourist guides had described the island's scenery as "stunning" and "beautiful."
 Ruins from centuries ago used to draw tourists to Ibo, which has a rich history dating back to the slavery trade.
 Now, even those ruins are gone.